Luke Raley Player Props: Rays vs. Athletics

 Looking to place a prop bet on Luke Raley?
 Check out what's available at BetMGM and sign up with this link!

-- Raley hit .197 with two doubles, a home run and seven walks.
+- Raley is hitting .267 with three home runs and a walk.

-- Raley reached base via a hit in nine of 22 games last season (40.9%), including multiple hits in 13.6% of those games (three of them).
+- In three of six games this season, Raley has picked up at least one hit, including one game with multiple hits.

-- He went deep once out of 22 games a year ago, going deep in 1.4% of his plate appearances.
+- He has homered in two of six games played this year, and in 16.7% of his plate appearances.

-- Raley picked up an RBI in four of 22 games last year.
+- Raley has driven in a run in three games this season (50.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.